 In addition, she has some elements of PTSD, such as nervously looking up whenever a plane flies overhead, and she is plagued by nightmares which has made her feel as if she must keep her distance from others.
 While the narrative doesn’t explicitly call into question the moral decision to drop the atomic bombs, it does ask the reader to consider the amount of suffering caused by the decision.
 It adds a human element to a far-away event, and it creates a sense of empathy and understanding for the reader.

 A great way to get students thinking about perspective is to ask them to re-tell a popular story from the antagonist’s point of view.
 Have students create a plot diagram for a story they are reading or have read in the past, but have them do it from the perspective of the antagonist.
-Ask students to consider the experiences and physical traits of the antagonist that might have helped him or her develop a unique perspective.
+Ask students to consider the experiences and physical traits of the antagonist that might have helped them develop a unique perspective.

 Have students write about an event or person from the perspective of three different characters in a story, or create their own!

 Have students read Jon Scieszka’s The True Story of the Three Little Pigs and create a storyboard of the Wolf’s perspective on the popular children’s story.
-See our sample activity here.

-Advanced Students: Have students read the original manuscript of Harper Lee’s To Kill A Mockingbird, recently published in July 2015 as Go Set A Watchman.
+Advanced Students: Have students read the original manuscript of Harper Lee’s To Kill a Mockingbird, recently published in July 2015 as Go Set a Watchman.
 Ask students to detail in a storyboard the differences in perspective from Scout’s narration as a grown woman, versus her narration as a child.